10 West Coast Must-Dos

 The West Coast of New Zealand harbours three wildlife centres.
 Some of which are home to brown kiwi, where you can get to know New Zealand’s flightless mascot.
-Alternatively, see a rare species called the white heron while on a kayaking tour of the Okarito Lagoon.
+Alternatively, see a rare species called the white heron while on an eco-tour of the Okarito Lagoon.

 Location: Franz Josef, Hokitika and Okarito

 The Great Coast Road that links Westport and Greymouth has been described as one of the “Top 10 Coastal Drives in the World”, that’s got to be worth something, right?

 The Oparara Valley in Karamea hides a pretty well-kept secret: one of the largest limestone arches in the Southern Hemisphere!
 Go check it out in the Oparara Basin in the Kahurangi National Park.

 Location: Greymouth, Arthur’s Pass, Christchurch

 6. Immerse in the mining history

 The west coast of New Zealand has a rich mining history.
 Around the Denniston Plateau, you will find breathtaking scenic views of mining areas along with dark but accessible coal mines.
 The Denniston Plateau is also a top spot for mountain biking on the West Coast.

 New Zealand’s jade is called “pounamu”.
 It is plentiful near Hokitika where you can be taught how to carve it into your own jade souvenir.
 Learn more in our 5 Hokitika Must-Dos.